 We currently have an oil tank in the garden, we haven’t changed it since we moved in last year as it hasn’t been a priority.
 Looking forwards however, we are certainly keen to reduce our carbon footprint, so this is something we will look to change at some point.

-LPG is another option.
+LPG is another option worth considering.
 We actually had an LPG tank at our last house, it wasn’t particularly hidden but its visibility didn’t bother us too much, it was more the children playing around it that was hard to stop as they were only small at the time.
+We were able to have a gas hob, which I always find easier to cook on, due to the controllable flame.
+Whilst we have a gas hob in our current home, as we have an oil tank, we have to have a separate gas bottle hooked up to operate the cooker.
+Having an LPG tank is much more straightforward than oil and much more versatile.

 LPG is a more environmentally friendly fuel when compared to oil as it produces less carbon emissions when burned.
 If you’re concerned about your home’s impact on the environment, this is a big plus to having LPG over oil.
 LPG can cut your carbon emissions by up to 16%, when compared to oil.

 If you are really serious about cutting your carbon emissions and your carbon footprint overall, BioLPG is the obvious way forward when it comes to your remote home.
 When compared to oil, the reduction is carbon emissions is huge.
-Previous oil customers could cut their carbon emissions by up to 38% by switching to BioLPG.
-Click here to learn more about Biogas.
+Previous oil customers could cut their carbon emissions by up to 38% by switching to Calor’s BioLPG.
+Click here to learn more about this renewable energy.

 BioLPG is delivered in the same way as LPG and chemically it is identical but it is cleaner and renewable, making it a better option overall.
 It can be easily blended with your existing LPG, so no need to empty or change you tank if making the switch from standard LPG.